as7rum/get_weather/README.md

 # Get Weather

-This code takes city name and returns json format current weather.
+This code takes city name and returns `json` format current weather.
 After that it creates a message with temperature, humidity, pressure and etc.

 It works with [OpenWeatherMap](https://openweathermap.org/) API, so get your API token before the start.

 ## Tips

-You can uncomment "pprint" string and check json output.
+You can uncomment `pprint` string and check json output.

 ```python
  data = r.json()
  #pprint(data)
 ```

-Don't forget comment the next code before (Use Cmd + /):
+Don't forget comment the next code before (Use `Cmd + /`):

 ```python
  city = data['name']